3Blocks-net/docs-pecunity-io/CryptoOctos/basic-facts.md

 # Basic Facts

+In total there are 1000 CryptoOcto NFTs.
+All CryptoOctos are created by now.
+Cryptographically, there can never be more than these 1000 original CryptoOctos.

+They were created in two ways:
+- Minted by the Community Multisig Wallet and sold on the Marketplace
+- Breeding of 2 existing CryptoOctos

-In Total there are 1000 NFTs.
-They are created either by breeding or by a Multisig Wallet.
-MultiSig Wallet is allowed to mint NFTs and put it on the marketplace in a statically calculated fair price that is dependent on the rarity of the NFT.
+The Community MultiSig Wallet was allowed to mint NFTs and put it on the marketplace in a statically calculated fair price that was dependent on the rarity of the NFT.

-At the Marketplace look at the Seller.
-Seller **0x41...fBE** is a newly minted NFT from the MultiSig Wallet (mostly the cheapest price).

-All the other sellers are private owners like you and me.
+The income was used in a decentralized manner to burn DUSD with 10% of the profit and with 90% support the development of the OctoDeFi Smart Wallet.

+Fund flow can be seen transparently on the Metachain: (link zur multisig wallet)